Chain Groups and the Chain Complex

 This gives each homology class a canonical representative — the unique harmonic chain in its equivalence class — and

-the spectrum of \(\boldsymbol{L}_k\).
-This connection is the foundation of the Hodge decomposition,
+spectrum of \(\boldsymbol{L}_k\).
+This connection is the foundation of the Hodge decomposition, which

-which splits every \(k\)-chain into a gradient component, a curl component, and a harmonic component — the higher-dimensional
+splits every \(k\)-chain into a gradient component, a curl component, and a harmonic component — the higher-dimensional analogue of

-analogue of the orthogonal decomposition of edge flows from
+the orthogonal decomposition of edge flows from graph theory.

 Discrete Differential Geometry.